cloudfoundry-incubator/kubecf-docs/content/en/docs/Deployment/advanced-topics.md

 #### Diego vs Eirini

-Diego is the standard scheduler used by kubecf to deploy CF applications.
+Diego is the standard scheduler used by KubeCF to deploy CF applications.
 Eirini is an alternative to Diego that follows a more Kubernetes native approach, deploying the CF apps directly to a Kubernetes namespace.